skhelladi/TUIKit/README.md

 ## 🚀 Project Overview

-TUIKit is a modern C++ framework designed to build rich and interactive Terminal User Interfaces (TUIs).
+Based on [FTXUI](https://github.com/ArthurSonzogni/FTXUI), TUIKit is a modern C++ framework designed to build rich and interactive Terminal User Interfaces (TUIs).
 Inspired by the simplicity and power of the Qt framework, TUIKit aims to provide a familiar development experience for creating command-line applications, especially suited for scientific and engineering projects.

 ## 🧩 Core Principles (Qt-like Philosophy)